Mens straight hair tips

-A short fade on the back and sides of the hair when cut every 3 weeks will prevent the sides of the hair sticking out and becoming annoying.
+A short fade on the back and sides of the hair, when cut every 3 weeks, will prevent the sides of the hair from sticking out and becoming annoying.
 This is an option that is very popular at the moment.
 By having the back and sides clippered down it takes the focus off the sides and back and buts in onto the top of the hair.

 It is vital that anyone with a tricky crown be it single or double or a cowslick approach their haircut with a plan.
 The general rule of thumb is to leave these areas longer or cut them shorter to allow for the growth pattern.

-When I approach haircuts like this (and this is a problem with more gentlemen that you may think), the best mens straight hair tips is cut “quirks” in the hair when dry.
+When I approach haircuts like this (and this is a problem with more gentlemen than you may think), the best mens straight hair tips are cut “quirks” in the hair when dry.
 If these areas are wet then it is very difficult to see where the growth pattern is as the structure of the hair is different when wet compared to dry.
-Therefore a dry cut maybe the better option for you so that your barber/stylist can see what is happening with your straight hair and make allowances for the crown.
+Therefore a dry cut may be the better option for you so that your barber/stylist can see what is happening with your straight hair and make allowances for the crown.